LoveStartLearnBuildTokensResourcesConverseBlog

 2. Experience has shown us that traditional voting leads to gaming of the system; "compromises" of the wrong sort; important minority views being ignored; and worse technical outcomes.

-3. Again, you cannot confirm that there is consensus by counting people, it must be about the outstanding issues and whether they have been addressed.
+3. Again, you cannot call consensus by counting people, it must be about the outstanding issues and whether they have been addressed.

 4a.
 One hundred people for and five people against might not be rough consensus

-1. If there is a minority who have a valid technical objection, that objection must be dealt with before consensus can be declared.
-This rules out vote stuffing.
+1. If a minority has a valid technical objection, that objection must be dealt with before consensus can be declared.

-2. It's the existence of an unaddressed open issue, not the number of people, which determines consensus.
-As above, you can have rough consensus with issues that have been purposely dismissed, but not ones that have been ignored.
+2. It's the absence of an unaddressed open issue, not the number of people agreeing, which determines consensus.
+You may proceed in spite of issues that have been purposely dismissed, but not ones that have been ignored.

 4b.
-Five people for and one hundred people against might still be rough consensus
+Five people for and one hundred people against might be rough consensus

-1. This is the most controversial result.
+1. This is the most controversial scenario.
 It generally occurs in the case of small, active working groups where an objector recruits many otherwise silent participants to their cause.

 2. The principle is still the same: if the objection has been addressed, and the new voices are not giving informed responses to that point, it can still justifiably be called rough consensus.